wvteijlingen/Spine/README.md

 =====
 Spine is a Swift library for working with APIs that adhere to the [jsonapi.org](http://jsonapi.org) standard.
 It supports mapping to custom model classes, fetching, advanced querying, linking and persisting.

-The `master` branch currently supports the spec of JSONAPI v1.

 Stability
 ============
 This library was born out of a hobby project.
 Some things are still lacking, one of which is test coverage.
 Beware of this when using Spine in a production app!